ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 As I repeatedly write above, it is a *systematic* approach to building companies and technologies to solve audacious problems.
-Its not dependent on the skills, history, and blind luck of the individual.
-You don't have to be in programmer in Harvard who happened to be hired part-time to build a social media platform.
+Hence, its not dependent on the skills, history, and blind luck of the individual.
+You don't have to be a programmer in Harvard who happened to be hired part-time to build a social media platform.
 You don't have to be a consultant who saw the potential of the internet at her infancy.
 Following the principles, anyone should be able tackle difficult problems by dissecting the problem and solving the immediate problems one-by-one.
 You should be able to show your approach to convince the most talented engineers in the world to join your mission and raise money from investors.

 &nbsp;&nbsp;